Gap Years, Community Volunteering

 On your first day at this volunteer project, the dedicated staff will give you an induction workshop to outline what to expect during your stay with them.

-The project staff will ensure that you feel part of the team and they'll get you up to speed on the main cultural do's and don'ts in Thailand, so that you offend anyone by mistake during your time in Thailand (simple things like taking off your shoes when entering a home).
+The project staff will ensure that you feel part of the team and they'll get you up to speed on the main cultural do's and don'ts in Thailand.
+In doing so, you won't offend anyone by mistake during your time in Thailand through even the simple things such as taking off your shoes when entering a home.

 - You'll spend your second day in Khao Lak, about 1.5 hours from Kuraburi.
 Here you will meet with the English as a Second Language (ESL) coordinator for Phang Nga Province.
 The ESL coordinator will tell you more about the teaching structure and curriculum for the Burmese Learning Centre.
 You will also get a chance to find out more about the situation for Burmese migrants in Thailand.